Patrick Joyce (historian): Recent work

 Since 2014 Joyce has turned from purely academic work to a new kind of writing which combines memoir and history.
 This draws deeply on his Irish immigrant background, and his experience of growing up in postwar working class London.
 It is also shaped by his experience of life in the post-industrial north of England.
 This work is reflected in his articles in the Field Day Review, and in his memoir Going to My Father’s House (2021).

 This new historical type of writing is in effect a form of meditation on the societies that are forming and melting around us in the present.
 It lays bare the emotional force by which the past remains within and between us, and works with the sensibility of Walter Benjamin and W. G. Sebald as part of its iteration of the past.

 His book Remembering Peasants, which draws on the experience of Ireland, Poland and Italy (amongst other locations) shows Joyce working in the similar vein of his recent books.
 In the latter, he pursues as his theme the end of the peasant order in Europe.

+Honours

+In 2026, Joyce was made a member of the Royal Irish Academy.